sengsgx/sengsgx/README.md

 * don't link shadow socket files if auto-nat/listen shadowing is disabled
 * fix NGINX termination
 * service-port resolution (telnet)

+##auto-nat/port shadowing
+* remove hard-coded ShadowServer IP and make it instead use the SENG tunnel interface IP(s)
+* add option to expose the server sockets either through the host IP or the gateway IP
+* finish implementation of and enable automatic cleanup of shadowing rules on a server socket close
+* add protocol description (cf. proto file for message formats)
+* add user/system access policy support in client helper tool

 ##sdk
 * FIX: currently SDK and PSW are installed inside the container, i.e., on restarts/reinstantiation, both are gone again; temporary work-arounded by adding the option to cause a direct re-install on container session start if it has been compiled before